 The main point of GDPR is to protect data of EU citizens and residents.
 Thus, it applies to organizations that may have little to do with the EU.
 As long as you are handling such data, whether your organization is EU-based or not, you are exposed to this law.

 What type of personal data do we collect?

 What BotStar has done to become GDPR Compliant?

-Knowing that GDPR does apply outside Europe, and recognizing the fact that many of our users are affected by this data processing law, we have drawn a checklist and taken some actions to demonstrate we are GDPR Compliant and to clear out your concern.
+We acknowledge the fact that GDPR applies outside Europe and affects many of our users.
+Therefore, we have drawn a checklist and taken some actions to comply with GDPR and to clear out your concern.